 Yes—if you want, you can also use the CPA Exam calculator that is built into the computer at the Prometric site.
 I know this might not be your favorite option, but they are fine as a basic calculator for CPA Exams.

 But remember, these calculators are clunky and can be awkward if you’re not used to them.
-I recommend that you play around with the calculator on your computer as you’re working through your CPA Exam review course and other study materials.
+I recommend that you play around with the calculator on your computer while working through your CPA Exam review course and other study materials.

 In case the Prometric site runs out of calculators on your exam day, you’ll want to be able to use your computer’s built-in calculator with ease to keep your stress levels low.
 (And hopefully, to keep your final score high!)

 Yes—you’ll have access to an exam version of Microsoft Excel.
 Some of the functions are limited, but you can still use Excel to do basic math.
 In fact, Excel can be a great way to make computations when you don’t have access to a calculator.
 Since you can type out your equations, you can double-check your work to make sure you didn’t enter any incorrect numbers.